 Following a league-issued decision, there is typically an internal appeals process that is set forth in league-governing documents.
 This internal appeals process is typically the final adjudicatory step available at the league level.
-After an arbitration award is issued, a party seeking to enforce the award must file a petition in federal court to confirm such award within one year of the date the award was issued.
-As noted in 6.1 National Court System, after exhausting their appeal options at the league level, players or teams may appeal the league level, players or teams may appeal the league's determination in federal court under a narrow set of circumstances set forth in the Federal Arbitration Act (FAA) or under the Labor Management Relations Act (LMRA).
+After an arbitration award is issued, a party seeking to enforce the award should file a petition in federal court to confirm such award within one year of the date the award was issued.
+As noted in 6.1 National Court System, after exhausting their appeal options at the league level, players or teams may appeal the league's determination in federal court under a narrow set of circumstances set forth in the Federal Arbitration Act (FAA) or under the Labor Management Relations Act (LMRA).
 An appeal sought from an arbitration award in the labour and employment context will result in an appeal under the LMRA.
 Otherwise, the FAA's appeal procedures are likely to apply.